top of page

 What is this study about?

-The Longitudinal Aging and Sleep Study (LASS) investigates sleep, brain, and cognitive changes in the healthy aging population.
-Additionally, we explore how these changes may intersect with normal aging.
+The Longitudinal Aging and Sleep Study (LASS) investigates sleep and cognitive changes within the brains of healthy older adults (60 - 85 years only).
+We also explore how these changes may intersect with normal aging.
+Our lab works closely with other UC Berkeley research labs to study these effects.

 How are we studying the brain?